 “I can see you typing,” Ollie said, walking to the car.
 “You know I have eyes, right?”

 “Five dead,” I countered.

 He nodded.
 “And the police are taking it.
 You heard them.
 Suspicious deaths, the man said.
-That means criminal.”
+That means criminal, which means not us.”

 “What happens when someone else gets sick?”
 I asked.

 “Hold on there, captain.
 Who says they will?
 We should at least get a cause of death before we go emailing everyone under the sun.”

 “Emaciation, hair loss, signs of systemic fungal infection,” I rattled off the symptoms.
 “This makes three cases in the last month.
 It’s the same thing, Ollie.
 And you know it.”